Yanda Crypto Publications - Profiting from Automated Trading

 Yanda is the all-in-one solution for cryptocurrency trading.
-Yanda allows you to manage all your funds from one terminal, and makes automated trading simple and accessible to all.
-Yanda platform allows you to create and customise your own trading bot, as well as helping optimise your trading through free forecasting and analytics tools.
+Yanda allows you to manage all your funds from one terminal and makes automated trading simple and accessible to all.
+Yanda platform allows you to create and customise your own trading bot, as well as helping optimise with technical trading charts and price indicators.

 How to start a Strategy

 In this article, we will briefly explore how to start an automated trading strategy, in a few simple steps

 • Select the asset: Choose the coin you want to start a strategy with (e.g. BTC) and the amount (Investment).